YunoHost/doc/app_baikal.md

 To configure the app, go to the address: `sub.domain.tld/admin` or `domain.tld/baikal/admin`.
 The username to specify is `admin`, followed by the specific password you chose when installing Baïkal.
 The password can contain any special characters.

+### LDAP authentication

+By default, Baikal is configured to lookup users in YunoHost's LDAP directory.
+YunoHost's users will appear under `User and ressources` menu after their first successful authentication.

 ### Creating a new user

 Go to the `settings` tab, select `Digest` from `WebDAV authentication type`.
-Add users in the `Users and resources' tab.
+Add users in the `Users and resources` tab.

 ## CalDAV connection